teusH/MySense/SamenMetenTools/README.md

 # MySense Samen Meten Tools
-Last update of the README on 30 August 2024
+Last update of the README on 14th October 2024

 ## Description
 Python toolset to do air quaility data analistics on measurement data from low-cost stations.
-This is work in progress, inspirated by the Samen Meten Tools from Zuinige Rijder (Rick).
+This is work in progress, inspired by the Samen Meten Tools from Zuinige Rijder (Rick).
 Current (first) module is to provide a Python engine to obtain meta stations information in Python dict format and sensor observation data over a period of time in Python Pandas format for processing these website queries results by other tooling.

 ## Outline of modules